ybivanov/QA-and-Automation-101/lesson02/README.md

 ### Exercise: (20 minutes)

 * Work in pairs
-* Answer the following question:
+* Answer the question
-** What information does a bug report need to include ?
+* What information does a bug report need to include ?

 Share your answers with the class.
 We will discuss the answers after the